-From 2009 through 2017, the Great Lakes Restoration Initiative has invested $246 million in 334 projects in Ohio to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
+From 2009 through 2020, the Great Lakes Restoration Initiative has invested over $250 million in more than 400 projects in Ohio to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
 Habitat protection for rare species, like the Lake Erie Watersnake, has led to their return.
 From Toledo to Cleveland to Ashtabula, toxic pollution in places like the Cuyahoga River is being cleaned up and contained, bringing people back to their waterfronts.

 Let your members of congress know they should take action to protect the Great Lakes!
 Contact your senators and representative and tell them: